bedro96/terraform_vmss_from_image_with_ag/README.md

  - Application Gateway: Backend pool and custom probe configured for this VMSS.
  - Applictions: Written in python, leverages Azure REST API and Azure SDK for python.
  - Managed Image: Managed Image, which has data disk will be referred.
+ - VMID : Numeric id of VMSS instance is parsed from "name" of IMDS from each VMSS instance.
+ - Data Drive formatting : setup.sh has the code for fdisk and making an entry in /etc/fstab.
+ - Managed Image : a managed image will be retrieved for provisioning of VMSS instance.
+ - Versioning : This code supersedes https://github.com/bedro96/terraform_vmss_ag

 ## Terraform
 Clone this git and modify terraform.tfvars as required.
 Execute following commands to deploy the environment.